mdzhang/datacamp-notes/machine_learning/supervised/4-tree_models.md

       - typical accuracy measurements (`sklearn.metrics.accuracy_score`)
       - can measure importance of each feature in prediction
           - how much tree uses a feature to reduce impurity; value is a percentage indicating weight of that feature in training and prediction

+- strictly, **decision trees** have predictions in leaves, whereas **CARTs** have a real-valued score in each leaf, regardless of whether used for classification or regression

 - **decision stump**: decision tree w/ max depth of 1